z1n-00/z1n-00.github.io/README.md

 ### License
    A creative commons (CC) license: you can inspire and modify it to be better creative designs as you can imagine.
-    Thanks for time!!
+    Thanks for your time!!